blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 ### Sword Dance (requires at least 15 DEX)
 You practice the traditional sword dance of your people, and in doing so you gain proficiency with short swords and scimitars.

+### Steel Palm (requires at least 15 CON)
+Training has allowed you to reduce the incoming damage from an attack.
+When a non-magical melee attack hits, you may expend a stamina die, roll it, and subtract that much damage from the attack by blocking it with a sturdy hand.

 ### Magic Crystal (requires at least 15 INT)
 You proudly wear a crystal around your neck, and know how to use it for magic.